confluentinc/ksql/docs/concepts/ksql-architecture.rst

 The architecture of KSQL enables you to build real-time streaming applications from Kafka topics by using only SQL statements and queries.
-KSQL is built on Kafka Streams, so a KSQL application runs on a  Kafka cluster like any other Kafka Streams application.
+KSQL is built on Kafka Streams, so a KSQL application communicates with a Kafka cluster like any other Kafka Streams application.

 KSQL Components
 ***************